selemondev/spark-ui/docs/content/components/animated-beam.md

 ## Installation

-Copy and past the following code into your project:
+Copy and paste the following code into your project:

 ::: code-group